 What is HOME all about and why does it exist?

-Homeschoolers of Maine is a Christian ministry dedicated to preserving, protecting and promoting Christ-centered home education in the State of Maine.
+Homeschoolers of Maine is a non-profit, Christian ministry dedicated to preserving, protecting and promoting parent-directed home education in the State of Maine.
 We believe that every family has the God-given and constitutional right and responsibility to oversee the education of their children, regardless of their philosophy of education or religious affiliation.